saritasa-nest/saritasa-forge-admin/docs/SEARCH.md

 Every property can have their own search type.

-Now the project have these search types:

-    * Starts With Case Sensitive;
-    * Exact Match Case Insensitive;
-    * Contains Case Insensitive.

-These earch types will generate SQL similar to:
+Search types will generate SQL similar to:

 ### Starts With Case Sensitive